You probably should be reading this if you don’t know what Valentine’s Day Gifts women want from men.

-Sleep in– Patricia L.
+Sleep in.- Patricia L.

-New oven mitts? or take the car for an oil change or car wash as a surprise.- Nicole J.
+New oven mitts or take the car for an oil change or car wash as a surprise.- Nicole J.

-Happy Valentine’s to everyone reading this today even the guys who I’m sure will be spoiled from their lovely ladies.
-It goes both ways…love is teamwork just don’t break the bank to make it work.
+Happy Valentine’s to everyone reading this today; even the guys I’m sure will be spoiled by their lovely ladies.
+It goes both ways.
+Love is teamwork.

 Behind Closed Doors

-In between, it’s all about my family and the love we have for each other.
-Soon we’ll be on a plane flying away for holidays and I can’t wait.
+In between, it’s all about my family and our love for each other.
+Soon we’ll be on a plane flying away for the holidays, and I can’t wait.

-Countdown is on!!
+The countdown is on!!